-Senior - Biochemistry major
+Senior - Business Administration (Marketing)/Pre-Law major

-1. Tell us about your service-learning project.
+1. Tell us about your experiences with community-engaged learning.

 After taking multiple community-engaged learning (CEL) courses, I feel confident that community-engaged coursework is the ideal learning experience for the average student.
 CEL takes theoretical knowledge and supplements it with real world experiences that enrich our community.
 Of all the classes I have taken, I find that I have no problem recalling the life lessons gained during my experience with CEL.

 2. What advice do you have for other students considering a course with a community-engaged component?

 If you have even "only heard" of CEL courses, take the extra step and enroll in a course.
 Undoubtedly, CEL courses challenge the average student perspective and foster a sense of civic duty that is unmatched with any other courses the university offers.

 3. Name something that you have learned through community-engaged learning.

 CEL coursework made me realize that though I am an individual, I play a larger role in the community around me and it's preservation.
 Volunteering within the community will give you a sense of pride and fulfillment while also providing experiential knowledge applicable to real world scenarios.